spacekaila/spacekaila.github.io/contact.md

 ---
 # Contact Details

 I love messages!
-Email me if you want to talk about space, academia, Germany, or a really good thriller you just read.
+I'm looking for a postdoc!
+Email me if you want to talk about jobs, space, academia, Germany, or a really good thriller you just read.

 Undergrads: figuring out grad school, research, the dreaded application essays, and everything else that goes along with academia is difficult, confusing, and occasionally terrifying.
 At least, it was for me.
 I definitely don't know all the answers, but I'm happy to answer any and all questions, just email me.